graphnex/G-Interface/README.md

 yarn
 ```

-You should now be ready to start developing the app
+You should now be ready to start developing the app.

 ## Usage